Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 fragmentation sessions and are successively described in the next sections.

 ## DTag

 A LoRaWAN device cannot interleave several fragmented SCHC datagrams.
-This one bit field is used to distinguish two consecutive fragmentation sessions.
+This field is not used and its size is 0.

-_Note_: While it is used to recover faster from transmission errors, it SHALL NOT be considered as the only way to distinguish two fragmentation sessions.

 ### Uplink fragmentation: From device to SCHC gateway